Work-at-Home Call Center Jobs in Virginia

 ARO: Company's remote call center employees work in a variety of jobs including sales, and customer service.
 It also hires insurance auditors and LPNs and RNs to work from home.

-Aspire Lifestyles: Specializing in virtual assistant or concierge services, company's remote agents handle customer requests by phone, e-mail, and chat.
+Aspire Lifestyles: Specializing in virtual assistant or concierge services, the company's remote agents handle customer requests by phone, e-mail, and chat.
 Fluency in French, German, Spanish or Italian is a plus.

 Carenet Healthcare Services: Registered nurses are needed for these medical call center jobs from home.
 Agents are employees and paid approximately $25/hour.
 Jobs are full time, and overnight work may be available and/or required.